HWTeng-Teaching/202502-Financial-Econometrics/113700801_Louis/HW3/ex1.md

 which is much greater than the critical value of 2.39, we reject the null hypothesis at the 1% level.

-**Economic Conclusion:** There is strong statistical evidence to suggest that a country’s GDP is positively related to the number of Olympic medals won.
-Economically, this implies that wealthier countries tend to win more medals.

 **Interpretation of 1% Significance Level:** The 1% significance level means that there is only a 1% probability of rejecting the null hypothesis when it is actually true.
 In other words, there is a very low chance that our conclusion is due to random chance.